 - 1. A resident of Kentucky who is a covered voter as defined in KRS 117A.010; - a.
 A KRS 117A.010 voter is a uniformed-service voter or an overseas voter who is registered to vote in the Commonwealth of Kentucky. - 2.
 A student who temporarily resides outside the county of his or her residence; - 3.
 Incarcerated in jail and charged with a crime but has not been convicted of the crime; - 4.
 Changing or has changed his or her place of residence to a different state while the registration books are closed in the new state of residence before an election of electors for President and Vice President of the United States, in which case the voter shall be permitted to cast a mail-in absentee ballot for electors for President and Vice President of the United States only; - 5.
-Temporarily residing outside the state but still eligible to vote in this state; - 6.
-Prevented from voting in person at the polls on election day and from casting an excused or no-excuse in-person absentee ballot on all days in-person absentee voting is conducted
+Temporarily residing outside the state but still eligible to vote in this state;

-- because he or she will be absent from the county of his or her residence all hours and all days excused, or no-excuse in-person absentee voting is conducted; - 7.
+- 6. Prevented from voting in person at the polls on election day and from casting an excused or no-excuse in-person absentee ballot on all days in-person absentee voting is conducted because he or she will be absent from the county of his or her residence all hours and all days excused, or no-excuse in-person absentee voting is conducted; - 7.
 A participant in the Secretary of State's crime victim address confidentiality protection program as authorized by KRS 14.312; or - 8.
 Not able to appear at the polls on Election Day or the days excused, or no-excuse inperson absentee voting is conducted on the account of age, disability, or illness, and who has not been declared mentally disabled by a court of competent jurisdiction.

 The request process must be completed 14 days prior to an election unless the applicant is a military/ overseas voter who has until 7 days prior to the election to complete this process (this request should come in the form of Federal Postcard Application (FPCA).
-These voters should be go to www.govote.ky.gov, where they can complete the FPCA online through the portal.
+These voters should be going to www.GoVote.KY.Gov, where they can complete the FPCA online through the portal.
 All ballots must be mailed out or sent within 4 days of receiving the request.
+Only ballots received no later than 6:00 PM on Election Night are eligible to be counted; Kentucky doesn't have an extension period for mail-in ballots.